ndrean/UpImage/README.md

 end
 ```

-We write stram by stream into the file.
+We write into a file stream by stream.
 When we have a redirect, we have a `{"location", location}` header.
-In this case, we return the value `location` of the tuple.
-The third function gets the headers in the acc, the second value of the function [Finch.stream](https://hexdocs.pm/finch/Finch.html#stream/5).
-In case we have the value "location", we use recursion.
+The function [Finch.stream](https://hexdocs.pm/finch/Finch.html#stream/5) uses 3 functions ahd each returns 2 values: a tuple and an accumulator.
+In the first function, we return the "status" as the accumulator.
+In the second function, we parse the headers and return the whole headers or the "location" depending if the acc = status = 302.
+The last functions receives the headers in the accumulator.
+In the case where we have the value "location" in the tuple, we use recursion.
 If not, we write into the file so we do't return the whole binary.

 ```elixir
 def stream_write(req, file) do